ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-As you can see, the annotation `feed` is stored in the trigger.
-Later, this annotation can be used to know which feed action to use to delete the trigger.
+As you can see, the annotation `Feed` is stored in the Trigger.
+Later, this annotation can be used to know which Feed Action to use to delete the Trigger.

-Now that the trigger is created, lets invoke the feed action
+Now that the Trigger is created, lets invoke the Feed Action
 ```bash
 curl -u $AUTH "https://openwhisk.ng.bluemix.net/api/v1/namespaces/whisk.system/actions/alarms/alarm?blocking=true&result=false" \
 -X POST -H "Content-Type: application/json" \